DuckDuckPig/CH-QUACK/README.md

 #### Analysis Compared to EUV-Only Segmentations
 - `Analysis_EUV/AreaChecks/Empty Segs.ipynb`: Report the names of segmentations that are empty.
 User will need to update the variables in the `Key Variables` cell (`In[2]`) to match both the correct directories and the image force employed for the HMI magnetogram data.
 - `Analysis_EUV/AreaChecks/Large Area Look.ipynb`: Report and display cases that have a very large area identified as pertaining to a CH.
 User will need to update the variables in the `Key Variables` cell (`In[2]`) to match both the correct directories and the image force employed for the HMI magnetogram data.
-- `Analysis_EUV/Single CR Lowest IOU Cases-SameSet.ipynb` and `Analysis_EUV/Single CR Lowest IOU Cases.ipynb`: Display the cases where the full-scale EUV-only and full-scale EUV+HMI magnetogram segmetnations differ the most.
+- `Analysis_EUV/Single CR Lowest IOU Cases-SameSet.ipynb` and `Analysis_EUV/Single CR Lowest IOU Cases.ipynb`: Display the cases where the full-scale EUV-only and full-scale EUV+HMI magnetogram segmentations differ the most.
   - The variables in the `Key Variables` cell (`In[2]`) will need to be adjusted to point to the correct directories and chosen CR.
   - The user will also need to update the `magMethod` variable (also in the `Key Variables` cell) to select the image force employed for the HMI magnetogram data.
   - In `Analysis_EUV/Single CR Lowest IOU Cases-SameSet.ipynb`, the variable `compMethod` allows the user to view the same cases automatically chosen for a different image force, in order to allow for an direct comparison.